-Atrial flutter is another common supraventricular tachyarrhythmia that is usually caused by a single macroreentrant rhythm within the atria.
-The risk factors for atrial flutter are similar to those of AF.
-However, the atrial rate is slower, the QRS rhythm is usually regular, and characteristic saw-toothed P waves are seen on an ECG.
-Treatment is similar to that of AF, consisting of anticoagulation, and rate or rhythm control strategies.
-Atrial flutter frequently degenerates into atrial fibrillation.
+Atrial flutter is another common type of supraventricular tachyarrhythmia that is usually caused by a single macroreentrant rhythm within the atria.
+The risk factors for atrial flutter are similar to those of Afib.
+In atrial flutter, the ventricular rhythm is usually regular.
+Treatment is also similar to that of Afib, consisting of anticoagulation and strategies to control heart rate and rhythm.
+Atrial flutter frequently progresses to Afib.

 - Most common sustained arrhythmia

 - The lifetime risk of Afib among individuals > 40 years is 1 in 4.

 - >95% of individuals with Afib are ≥ 60 years

 Epidemiological data refers to the US, unless otherwise specified.

 |Cardiovascular risk factors|

 |Noncardiac disorders|| |